Movie Recommendations for October '23

 Something Gory

 I stated in both my Terrifier reviews that the movies fit into a sub-genre of horror that isn’t really for me.
 I enjoy gory movies when the gore is not necessarily the point of the film, like The Thing or the George Romero zombie films.
 When the main point of the movie is to shock you with its gore, like something from Eli Roth, I’m much less interested.
 That being said, both Terrifier 1 & 2 managed to entertain me and earn my respect because they’re low-budget movies that achieve their goals with a bit of charm and grace.
-Art the clown is a great new antagonist who has already become iconic.
+Art the Clown is a great new antagonist who has already become iconic.
 If you love gore and you haven’t seen either movie, I’m not sure what you’re waiting for.

 Something in a Long-Running Franchise

 This article and the other articles contained within were written nearly a decade ago, so I dare not look at how poor my writing was.
-Nonetheless, I still remember watching all of the Friday the 13th movies in the span of a couple weeks and getting more than my fill of the franchise to the point I’ll never watch some again—you can see which in the article I’ve selected here.
+Nonetheless, I still remember watching all of the Friday the 13th movies in the span of a couple of weeks and getting more than my fill of the franchise to the point I’ll never watch some again—you can see which in the article I’ve selected here.
 At the time of assembling this list, all the films are available on some sort of streaming service, and since there is a Friday the 13th this October, it seems almost mandatory to watch at least one of them this month.

 If you’re feeling like getting tipsy, I also wrote a drinking game for it back then too, which should be linked in that article as well.